AppImage/AppImageKit/README.md

 See the [Wiki](https://github.com/probonopd/AppImageKit/wiki) for details and for examples on how to bundle real-world software such as LibreOffice, Google Chrome, and others as AppImages.

+## Updates

+AppImages can be updated using [AppImageUpdate](https://github.com/probonopd/AppImageKit/blob/master/AppImageUpdate.AppDir/README.md).
+AppImageUpdate lets you update AppImages in a decentral way using information embedded in the AppImage itself.
+No central repository is involved.
+This enables upstream application projects to release AppImages that can be updated easily.
+Since AppImageKit uses delta updates, the downloads are very small and efficient.

+For the full story, read [this](https://github.com/probonopd/AppImageKit/blob/master/AppImageUpdate.AppDir/README.md).

 ## Support

 I support open source projects that wish to distribute their software as an AppImage.
 For closed source applications, I offer AppImage packaging and testing as a service.